BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 ### Run the simulation

-The last command in the .mac file execute the simulation
+The last command in the .mac file executes the simulation
 ```ruby
  /gate/application/startDAQ
 ```